Skip to navigation Skip to content

 Interest may be charged on daily accommodation payments that have been outstanding for more than one month.
 The rate of interest cannot exceed the MPIR effective on the date of entry.

-The Resources page contains examples of means tested care accommodation costs from 1 July 2014 and instructions on calculating the equivalent daily accommodation payment (DAP).
+The Resources page contains examples of means tested care accommodation costs from 1 July 2014.
+It also contains instructions on calculating the equivalent daily accommodation payment (DAP).

 Encumbrance over accommodation payment balance